The Chicago Manual of Style: History

 What now is known as The Chicago Manual of Style was first published in 1906 under the title Manual of Style: Being a compilation of the typographical rules in force at the University of Chicago Press, to which are appended specimens of type in use.
-From its first 203-page edition, the CMOS evolved into a comprehensive reference style guide of 1,146 pages in its 17th edition.
+From its first 203-page edition, the CMOS evolved into a comprehensive reference style guide.
 It was one of the first editorial style guides published in the United States, and it is largely responsible for research methodology standardization, notably citation style.

 The most significant revision to the manual was made for the 12th edition, published in 1969.
 Its first printing of 20,000 copies sold out before it was printed.
 In 1982, with the publication of the 13th edition, it was officially retitled The Chicago Manual of Style, adopting the informal name already in widespread use.

 More recently, the publishers have released a new edition about every seven to ten years.
 The 15th edition (2003) was revised to reflect the emergence of computer technology and the internet in publishing, offering guidance for citing electronic works.
 Other changes include a chapter on American English grammar and use, and a revised treatment of mathematical copy.

-In August 2010, the 16th edition was published simultaneously in the hardcover and online editions for the first time in the Manuals history.
+In August 2010, the 16th edition was published simultaneously in the hardcover and online editions for the first time in the manual's history.
 In a departure from the earlier red-orange cover, the 16th edition features a robin's-egg blue dust jacket (a nod to older editions with blue jackets, such as the 11th and 12th).
-The 16th edition featured "music, foreign languages, and computer topics (such as Unicode characters and URLs)".
-It also expands recommendations for producing electronic publications, including web-based content and e-books.
+It also expanded recommendations for producing electronic publications, including web-based content and e-books.
 An updated appendix on production and digital technology demystified the process of electronic workflow and offered a primer on the use of XML markup.
 It also includes a revised glossary, including a host of terms associated with electronic and print publishing.
 The Chicago system of documentation is streamlined to achieve greater consistency between the author-date and notes-bibliography systems of citation, making both systems easier to use.
 In addition, updated and expanded examples address the many questions that arise when documenting online and digital sources, from the use of DOIs to citing social networking sites.
-Figures and tables are updated throughout the book, including a return to the Manuals popular hyphenation table and new, selective listings of Unicode numbers for special characters.
+Figures and tables are updated throughout the book, including a return to manual's popular hyphenation table and new, selective listings of Unicode numbers for special characters.